yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/setting_up_pickit_with_kuka_krc4.rst

 ~~~~~~~~~~~~~~~~~

 Now that the **KUKA Connect KRC** module is installed, we need to
-configure it to communicate correctly with the Pick-it system.
+configure it to communicate correctly with the Pickit system.
 To do
 this, go to **Main Menu**, then **``Configuration> Connect settings``**.
 In the **``Connect settings``** screen select the
 **``Pickit Settings``** tab and inspect/modify the configuration, as